aalsaati55/sentinelai/README.md

 - **JWT authentication** — register/login with bcrypt password hashing; first user auto-assigned admin role
 - **Multi-factor authentication** — TOTP MFA available to all users (see MFA section above)
 - **Role-based access** — `admin` (full access) and `analyst` (read + update incidents)
-- **Rule suppression** — admins can suppress noisy rules directly from the Alerts page
+- **Rule suppression with expiry** — admins can suppress noisy rules directly from the Alerts page with an optional expiry time (1h / 6h / 24h / 7d / Forever); rules auto-unsuppress when the timer expires — no manual cleanup required
 - **Alert Tuning page** — dedicated `/alert-tuning` page (admin only) to adjust detection thresholds and suppress rules without touching code; changes persist in the database across restarts
 - **False positive marking** — analysts can mark any alert or incident as a false positive with a reason (e.g. "Test / lab traffic", "Known scanner"); FP records are dimmed with a yellow **FP** badge; FP status survives page navigation and restarts
 - **FP filtering** — Alerts and Incidents pages both have an "All / Real attacks only / False positives" dropdown filter so analysts can focus their queue
 - **FP rate metric** — Overview dashboard shows Alert FP rate %, Incident FP rate %, FPs marked this week, and top rules generating false positives with mini bar charts
-- **Audit log** — tracks all actions: status changes, assignments, role changes, note additions, watchlist add/remove, SOAR executed, MFA changes, FP marked/cleared, threshold tuned/reset — filterable by action type with CSV export; FP reason shown inline in the Detail column; tuning changes (who changed what rule to what value, when) fully recorded
+- **Audit log** — tracks all actions: status changes, assignments, role changes, note additions, watchlist add/remove, SOAR executed, MFA changes, FP marked/cleared, threshold tuned/reset, rule suppressed/unsuppressed, password reset/changed, user created/deleted — filterable by categorised action groups (Incidents/Alerts, Rules, Watchlist/SOAR, User Management) with CSV export; sensitive user-management entries (password resets, role changes, MFA events) are hidden from analysts and only visible to admins
+- **User management page** — admins can create new users, change roles (admin ↔ analyst) with a confirm dialog, reset any user's password, and delete accounts — all changes audit-logged
-- **Email alerting** — High and Critical incidents trigger email notifications via SMTP
+- **Email alerting** — High and Critical incidents trigger automatic email notifications via SMTP; configurable via environment variables; gracefully skipped if SMTP is not configured
 - **Browser notifications** — Critical and High alerts fire desktop notifications when the tab is in the background
 - **Copy IP button** — one-click clipboard copy next to every source IP in Alerts and Incidents tables
 - **React SOC dashboard** — Overview, Incidents, Alerts, Events, Attack Map, Watchlist, Audit Log pages with live filtering and CSV export